NuSkooler/enigma-bbs/README.md

 ## Features Available Now
- * Multi platform: Anywhere Node.js runs likely works (tested under Linux and OS X)
+ * Multi platform: Anywhere Node.js runs likely works (known to work under Linux, FreeBSD, OpenBSD, OS X and Windows)
  * Multi node support
  * **Highly** customizable via [HJSON](http://hjson.org/) based configuration, menus, and themes in addition to JavaScript based mods
  * MCI support for lightbars, toggles, input areas, and so on plus many other other bells and whistles